 A credit union is a not-for-profit financial organization that exists to serve its members.
 In fact, years ago the common credit union tagline was "not for profit, not for charity, but for service," meaning any profit earned by the credit union goes directly back to benefit members of the organization.
 This is still true today and it’s what makes credit unions, cooperatives.1

 Today, more and more consumers are choosing credit unions as their primary financial institution for their everyday banking needs.
-As of early 2020, approximately 122.7 million U.S. consumers were members of and found value in credit unions.2
+As of 2020, approximately 126.6 million U.S. consumers were members of and found value in credit unions.2

 Still, for some consumers, credit unions remain a mystery.
 What really is the difference between a credit union and a bank?
 What does it mean to be a member of a credit union?
 Can you join?

 What Are Credit Unions and How Do They Differ from Banks

 There are three distinct differences between credit unions and banks.
 First, credit unions are not-for-profit.
 They seek to serve the community and their members by providing better financial solutions.
 Profits made go back to members in the form of higher deposit rates and lower interest rates on loans.
 Second, when you join a credit union or become a member, you become a member-owner.
 As a member-owner, you can help shape the direction of the credit union by voting for volunteers on The Board of Directors, who are also members.
 Third, credit unions live by the philosophy of “People Helping People,” meaning they are committed to doing things in the best interest of the communities they serve and their members.

 Let’s clear up some common credit union misconceptions: